-At the centre of Sinek’s thinking is the principle that employees must connect powerfully with an organisation’s purpose, and that the purpose must be something meaningful, something bigger than just the bottom line.
+At the centre of Sinek’s thinking is the principle that employees must connect powerfully with an organisation’s purpose.
+The purpose must be something meaningful, something bigger than just the bottom line.

-The beauty of Sinek’s work is its simplicity: we each have an individual purpose, also known as our personal ‘why’, which we should discover and articulate (at least, articulate to ourselves).
+Sinek’s work’s beauty is its simplicity: we each have an individual purpose, also known as our personal ‘why’, which we should discover and articulate (at least, articulate to ourselves).
 From there, we should seek out those employers, and those colleagues, whose ‘whys’ fit with our own.